Covalent Network Staking

 Staking on the Covalent Network provides the opportunity to power the querying and indexing protocol of Web 3.

-Beyond Network Operators, CQT holders who do not wish to run a node on the Covalent Network can delegate their tokens to Network Operators.
+Beyond Network Operators, CQT holders who don't wish to run a node on the Covalent Network can delegate their tokens to Network Operators.
 They stand to earn yield for securing the querying and indexing protocol of Web 3.

 To manage staking-related actions, you can visit Covalent Network Staking here or below.
 To learn how to stake on the Covalent Network, you can check out the "How to Stake on the Covalent Network” guide.